How to write an email to thank somebody exercise

 4.

-A formal phrase that is used to thank somebody for a second time in an email, is
+A formal phrase that is used at the end of the email to thank the other person for a second time, is

 Once again, thank you for: